 The ITB Stretch will allow you to stretch the muscles at the ends of your IT Band.

-- Stand up near a wall and cross your left foot over your right foot.
+- Standing up, cross your left foot over your right foot.

-- Lift your left arm up to the sky and reach over to your to your right side.
+- Lift your right arm up to the sky and reach over to your right side.